rubber-duck-debug/cuda-mace/README.md

 - **Python**: 3.10 or later

 ### Dependencies
-- MACE 0.3.14
+- MACE: tested on 0.3.14
 - NumPy
-- SciPy
+- CMake: 3.27.0 or later
-- ASE (Atomic Simulation Environment)
+- ASE (Atomic Simulation Environment) for tests

 ## Installation